Home

 Your resume is just one piece of the puzzle.
 To go above and beyond, you want to cover all your bases and stand out!
 One way to do that is to make sure you have a strong profile across social channels and referenced on your resume.
 This helps potential employers see you beyond your resume and helps them learn more about you.

 Plus, creating a strong employee profile, particularly on LinkedIn, can help you build your professional brand and attract potential employers.
+Those potential employers can get a better sense of your employee voice through your online presence, helping them understand your values, communication style, and professional interests.

 Below are key ways to build your professional profile - you want to ensure a cohesive and polished image across all social channels, optimizing your appearance wherever potential employers may look: